-The Project is located within the Central City West area of the City and within the Westlake Community Plan Area.
-Currently, the Project site is improved with two (2) commercial buildings.
-The Project site is located in a residential area and is surrounded by retail, residential, office, and commercial uses.
+The Project is located within the Central City West community of the City and within the Westlake Community Plan Area.
+Currently the site holds a parking lot and a small commercial trailer.
+The Project site is located in a commercial and residential area and is surrounded by retail, residential, and commercial uses.